dahak-metagenomics/dahak-taco/docs/index.md

 [Workflows](Workflows.md) - what are `taco` workflows,
 how do you run them, and what do they include?

+[Tests](Tests.md) - how to run `taco` unit tests

 ## Workflows

-The actual taco workflow is defined using Snakemake rules, and these files should live in their own repository seaprate from `taco`.
+The actual taco workflow is defined using Snakemake rules, and these files should live in their own repository, separate from `taco`.

 Each repository can define a single workflow, or multiple workflows.